svioletg/py-squaremap-combiner/README.rst

 .. code:: bash

-   python3 squaremap_combine.py server-tiles overworld 3
+   python3 -m squaremap_combine server-tiles overworld 3

 Note that very large maps can of course easily result in very large images, and it may take a while for the full image to be completed.